 Is zero-waste expensive?

-Not if you start with swaps that save money long-term, like reusable containers or cloth towels.
+But if you start with swaps that save you money long-term, that can be reusable containers or cloth towel.

 How do I convince my kids?

-Make it fun — let them pick colorful lunch containers or decorate their own water bottles.
+Make lunchtime fun for kids!
+Allow them to choose colorful lunch containers or decorate their water bottles.

 What about my partner?

-Start with changes you control, then show the savings and simplicity benefits.
+Start with the changes you control then show them the savings and simplicity benefits.

 I don’t have access to bulk stores — what now?